D-Day Beaches

 The D-Day Beaches, Normandy

-The five landing beaches stretch roughly 50km along the Calvados and Manche coastlines.
-Most visitors see two or three in a day, which is manageable but rushed.
-Two days allows a more considered visit.
+The five beaches stretch roughly 50km along the Calvados and Manche coastlines.
+Two days allows a proper visit; one day is possible but rushed.

 Bayeux

-Bayeux is the natural base for the beach visits, 8km inland from the coast.
-The town itself is worth time: the Bayeux Tapestry (actually an embroidered cloth, 70 metres long, depicting the 1066 Norman conquest of England) is housed in a dedicated museum and is significantly more interesting in person than it sounds.
+Bayeux, 8km inland, is the natural base.
+The Bayeux Tapestry (an embroidered cloth 70 metres long depicting the 1066 Norman conquest of England, housed in its own museum with excellent interpretation) is worth an hour and is significantly more interesting in person than it sounds.
 Entry around €14.

-The Bayeux War Cemetery is the largest Commonwealth military cemetery in France: 4,144 graves, and beside it a memorial listing the names of 1,800 Commonwealth servicemen with no known grave.
+The Bayeux War Cemetery is the largest Commonwealth military cemetery in France: 4,144 graves, and beside it a memorial to 1,800 Commonwealth servicemen with no known grave.
+The contrast between these numbers and the scale of the American Cemetery at Omaha produces its own kind of comprehension.

 Getting There

-Bayeux is about 2.5 hours from Paris by train (change at Caen) or around 2.5 hours by car via the A13 motorway.
-The best way to visit the beaches is by car — distances between sites are too great for comfortable walking, and bus services are limited.
-Car hire is available in Caen.
+Bayeux is 2.5 hours from Paris by train (change at Caen) or by car via the A13.
+The beaches require a car: distances between sites are too great for buses or walking.
+Car hire is available at Caen.
+Most visitors combine Bayeux and the beaches in a two-day itinerary.